 d.
-Select the Advanced option button.
+Click Advanced.
 Use the Advanced option when you want SAS Enterprise Miner to automatically set the variable roles and measurement levels.
 Automatic initial roles and level values are based on the variable type, the variable format, and the number of distinct values contained in the variable.